 When the brisket hits 200 degrees, pull it from your smoker.
-Wrap over the butcher paper with foil, and put the brisket in a cooler with a towel or two on top of it, and close the lid.
+Wrap over the butcher paper with foil, and put it in a cooler with a towel or two on top of it, and close the lid.
 Let it rest in the cooler for at least 60 minutes.
-I let my briskets rest for a minimum of two hours.
+I let them rest for a minimum of two hours.
 This helps the moisture in the meat redistribute and results in more flavor in every slice of brisket.

-When you’re ready to serve, slice the brisket against the grain of the meat, in pencil-thin slices.
+When you’re ready to serve, slice against the grain of the meat, in pencil-thin slices.
 The flat will have a grain running in one direction, and the section of meat on top (the point) will have the grain running in a different direction.
-I separate the point and flat when it is time to serve, and then cut each of them individually.
-Alternatively, you can turn the point into bbq brisket burnt ends.

 Sides for Smoked Brisket

 No barbecue Traeger brisket meal is complete without some good sides.
 My first choice is a delicious salad.
 One of my favorites is a good wedge salad.

 Second, you need some good cornbread.
 If you have the time, make it on your pellet smoker!
 No need to go overboard here, just buy a packet of cornbread mix at the store and follow the instructions.
 Serve it warm with butter.